Almost every Christian leader I talk to has a passion for reaching people who don’t know Christ.

 Listen to the difference:

-“So when I die, will be in reincarnated?”
+“So when I die, will I be in reincarnated?”

 Answer: Christians don’t believe in reincarnation.
 So no, not at all.
 You’ll be resurrected in Christ.

 Answer: That’s a great question.
 Thanks for asking it.
 Actually, the Christian experience focuses on resurrection.
 Would you like to hear how that’s more hopeful than reincarnation?

 2. Steering the conversation is better than pushing for a conclusion

-One of my favourite environments at our church is Starting Point.
-It’s an eight week small group experience for people who are new to Christianity, new to faith or returning to church after an absence.
+One of my favorite environments at our church is Starting Point.
+It’s an eight-week small group experience for people who are new to Christianity, new to faith, or returning to church after an absence.

 Our best Starting Point leaders are people who can steer a conversation.